 - Luxury hotels in Canberra – Park Hyatt or Midnight Hotel

 3 weeks in Australia is not complete without visiting Melbourne.
-Did you know that Melbourne has been declared by UNESCO as a city of literature?
+Did you know that UNESCO has declared Melbourne as a city of literature?
 It was the second city in the world to become one.
 The city is also the sports capital of the world.
-Melburnians are just massive sports fans.
-They hold various notable sporting events here including the Formula 1 Grand Prix, Australian Open, and the Melbourne Cup.

-The best way to travel across Melbourne is through public transportation, and tram.
+The best way to travel across Melbourne is through public transportation and tram.
 It operates throughout the day and offers multiple routes.
 There are even free trams that are designed for tourists.
 Aside from trams, buses, and trains are also available.
-Standard bus fares cost is about AU$2.70 to AU$3.90 (depending on the zone) for two-hour rides.
-The fare cost is also the same for train rides.

 Things to do in Melbourne for a week